The Importance of Intrinsic Motivation

 What motivates students?

-Older students often mention the mantra “I have to do well in school to get into college” when asked about their reasons for attending and performing well.
+Older students often mention the mantra “I need to do well in school to get into college” when asked about their reasons for attending and performing well.
 This can be a genuine motivational factor, especially in families where academic and professional success is expected.
 But is this the answer we really want when we ask that question?
-Performing well just to get to the next level is fine when playing video games, but it hardly seems inspiring as an educational goal for a high school student.
+Performing well just to move on to the next level is fine when playing video games, but it hardly seems inspiring as an educational goal for a high school student.

-Only students who are intrinsically motivated to engage in school will end up challenged, enriched, energized, and ultimately satisfied with their experience.
+Only students who are intrinsically motivated to engage with school will end up challenged, enriched, energized, and ultimately satisfied with their experience.
 Yes, it is an ideal, but it is worth keeping in mind.